Eman is a writer and textile engineer. She loves writing about natural fibers as well as many other topics.

 The most useful silks are from the protein secretions of the wild Chinese Tasar moth Antheraea pernyi, the Indian Tasar moth Antheraea mylitta from the subfamily Saturniidae, the domesticated moth Bombyxmori, and subfamily Bombycinae.

-African silks are derived from the wild larvae such as the Anaphe Moloney subfamily Thaumetopoeidae.
+African silks are derived from wild larvae such as the Anaphe Moloney subfamily Thaumetopoeidae.

 B.mori larvae are the most valuable and most important source of silk in the world.

-There are about one million workers work in the silk sector in China, 7.9 million in India and 20,000 weaving families in Thailand.
+There are about one million workers who work in the silk sector in China, 7.9 million in India, and 20,000 weaving families in Thailand.

 Despite the many advantages of natural silk and its long history, the global consumption of silk is low because of the extremely high price.